sacstrom/tfc-terraform-eks/README.md

 deploy a feature complete Node application with persistent storage in a Postgres database on RDS.

-### 9. Configure the ACK Service Controller for S3
+### Step 6: Configure the ACK Service Controller for S3

 Install the ACK controller for S3 following the [Install an ACK Service Controller](https://aws-controllers-k8s.github.io/community/docs/user-docs/install/)